Skip to main content

 System Requirements

-• One or more AI agent CLIs — At least one of the supported agents installed (see below).
+• One or more AI agent CLIs.
+At least one of the supported agents, installed and on your PATH (see below).

 Download & Install